TheBigRoomXXL/resume/README.md

   - Exploring CI/CD solutions to test embedded software in real conditions

 - Improving Observability of the systems with
-  - A new solution to centralize the devices logs
+  - A new solution to centralize the IoT devices logs
   - Addition of tracing and metrics with the help of OpenTelemetry instrumentation

 - Experimenting with public cloud solution to replace the existing infrastructure in